Franki124/Franki124/README.md

 ## More info right down here:

-- 🌱 I’m currently learning Flutter & Dart!
+- 🌱 I’m currently doing my masters [here]!
-- 📘 I've studied Computer Science [here]
+- 📘 I've studied Computer Science and got my Bachelor of Engineering here --> [WSEI]
 - 👯 I’m looking to create my first Flutter apps this year!
-- 🥅 2023 Goals: Learn more about Flutter development & start my masters here [masters]
+- 🥅 2024 Goals: Learn more about Flutter development
 - 🎮 Fun fact: I love to play videogames... a lot of them ;D

 ### Find me on linkedin: